www-ShapeLabs-de/Judo-i-soft-save-plus-to-mqtt-bridge/README.md

-# Judo i-soft save+ to mqtt bridge for homeassisant
+# Judo i-soft save+ to mqtt bridge for homeassistant
 A small device to write and read settings to Judo i-soft safe+ water softening system with homeassistant.